-- CG 2.1.3 Emergency department is a department which may comprise Short Stay Admitted Units, Clinical Decision Units, Short Stay Medical Assessment Units, and Emergency Management Units. - CG 2.1.4 Expenses for such collocated units are associated to admitted products and not to products that are defined as ED products. - CG 2.1.5 Expenses that are associated to products will include all services provided in the period from a patient's presentation to their departure from the ED including all ancillary services ordered for the patient during that period.
+- CG 2.1.3 The ED is a department which may comprise short-stay admitted units, clinical decision units, short-stay medical assessment units and emergency management units. - CG 2.1.4 Expenses for such collocated units are associated to admitted products and not to products that are defined as ED products. - CG 2.1.5 Expenses that are associated to products will include all services provided in the period from a patient's presentation to their departure from the ED including all ancillary services ordered for the patient during that period.

-CG 2.2.1 The objective of this Costing guideline is to guide costing practitioners through the end to end steps required to ensure that all ED activity and expenses which contribute to the day to day production of final ED products are included in the patient costing process to determine the full cost of production.
+CG 2.2.1 The objective of this guideline is to guide costing practitioners through the end-to-end steps required to ensure that all ED activity and expenses which contribute to the day to day production of final ED products are included in the patient costing process to determine the full cost of production.

-- CG 2.3.1 Costing practitioners should meet with the appropriate stakeholders within the ED and Finance Department to identify both the expenses and activity related to the ED.
-Stakeholders may include the Medical Director of Emergency Services (or local equivalent), the Nursing Manager for Emergency Services and the ED Cost Centre Manager. - CG 2.3.2 The agenda for this meeting should include an overview of the operation of the ED (for example, ED status level, cubicle numbers and if it includes a Short Stay Admitted Unit).
+- CG 2.3.1 Costing practitioners should meet with the appropriate stakeholders within the ED and finance department to identify both the expenses and activity related to the ED.
+Stakeholders may include the medical director of emergency services (or local equivalent), the nursing manager for emergency services and the ED cost centre manager. - CG 2.3.2 The agenda for this meeting should include an overview of the operation of the ED (for example, ED status level, cubicle numbers and if it includes a short-stay admitted unit).
 This information is required to understand the configuration of the ED.
 These insights should enable further detail to be gathered such as the expenses reported within and across the ED, and the associated activity within its configuration.

-Step 2: Align Expense to the Emergency Department and Define Overhead and Direct Expenses, including Overhead Allocation Methods
+Step 2: Align expense to the emergency department and define overhead and direct expenses, including overhead allocation methods